remix-run/react-router/DEVELOPMENT.md

     - `git checkout main`
     - `git merge --no-ff release-next`
     - `git push origin main`
+    - _Note:_ For the `v7.0.0` stable release, there will probably be a bunch of conflicts on `docs/**/*.md` files here because we have made changes to v6 docs but in `dev` we removed a lot of those files in favor of auto-generated API docs.
+To resolve those conflicts, we should accept the deletion from the `release-next` branch.
   - Merge the `release-next` branch into `dev` **using a non-fast-forward merge** and push it up to GitHub
     - `git checkout dev`
     - `git merge --no-ff release-next`